Black-Capped Chickadee: Amazing Fast Little Songbird

 - White on the sides of the face and back of the neck

-- Black patch on the front of neck
+- Black patch on the front of the neck

 - Gray wings and back